Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Introduction

-In this paper, we examine the differences in public and private sharing of news articles on Facebook, with an emphasis on users' interactions with these articles.
-Specifically, we investigate how news articles written with different {\em bias} and {\em reliability} are shared and engaged with, as well as the depth of these interactions.
-In this context, {\em bias} refers to a tendency for news articles to exhibit partiality or favoritism towards particular groups or ideas (e.g., left or right on the political spectrum), while {\em reliability} refers to the accuracy and credibility of the information presented~\cite{mellado2019perceived} (e.g., fake or true).
-While most previous research focuses on either bias or reliability, we consider both dimensions, as they have been found related, but yet each has its own ability to influence news article sharing behaviors and affect the quality and diversity of information that users encounter on social media~\cite{guess2018less, pennycook2018prior}.
-On the other hand, by considering whether an interaction is {\em deep} or {\em shallow}, we can identify whether there are areas (private or public) where users engage more deeply with specific content types (e.g., fake news).
-This is important since the depth of user engagement can significantly influence the success of an article.
-For example, an article may have greater success if people share and comment on the posting of the article than if they only press Facebook's ``like" button~\cite{reutersReport2023}.
+To address this gap, in this paper we present the first comprehensive comparison of the news article sharing and user interaction patterns seen on Facebook's more public sphere (referred to as \textit{public} in paper) versus in the less public sphere (for simplicity referred to as \textit{private}).
+Specifically, we investigate differences in how news articles written with different {\em bias} and {\em reliability} are shared and engaged with, as well as the depth of these interactions.
+In this context, {\em bias} refers to a tendency for news articles to exhibit partiality or favoritism towards particular groups or ideas (e.g., left or right on the political spectrum), while {\em reliability} refers to the accuracy and credibility of the information presented~\cite{mellado2019perceived}{presented} (e.g., fake or true).
+While most previous research on news engagement has primarily focused on either bias or reliability (and on public engagement), we consider both dimensions, as they have been found related, but yet each has its own ability to influence news article sharing behaviors and affect the quality and diversity of information that users encounter on social media~\cite{guess2018less, pennycook2018prior}.

+Furthermore, by analyzing whether interactions are {\em deep} or {\em shallow}, we can determine if users engage more deeply with certain content types (e.g., fake news) in private or public spaces.
+This distinction is crucial, as deeper engagement—such as sharing or commenting—can significantly enhance an article's impact compared to shallow actions like pressing Facebook’s ``like" button~\cite{reutersReport2023}.

-{\bf Research questions and methodology:} With the above goals in mind, we designed our study to address the following research questions: \begin{enumerate} \item [\textbf{RQ1}] How do the patterns of public and private sharing of news articles on Facebook differ for articles with varying levels of bias and reliability? \item [\textbf{RQ2}] If and how does the depth of user interactions with news articles differ within public and private sharing contexts for articles with varying levels of bias and reliability? \end{enumerate}
+{\bf Research questions and methodology:} Guided by the goal of better understanding how representative the public sphere of Facebook's ecosystem (typically studied in prior works) is of the private sphere and the ecosystem as a whole, we designed our study to address the following research questions: \begin{enumerate} \item [\textbf{RQ1}] How do the patterns of public and private sharing of news articles on Facebook differ for articles with varying levels of bias and reliability? \item [\textbf{RQ2}] If and how does the depth of user interactions with news articles differ within public and private sharing contexts for articles with varying levels of bias and reliability? \end{enumerate}